 Clicks are a vital indicator of your PPC campaign’s success.
 Simply put, people click on your ad if they consider them relevant and valuable.
 Based on ad clicks, many marketers decide whether to pause their campaigns or boost their bids.

 However, clicks alone don’t provide you with a full insight into your campaign’s performance.
-That’s why measuring the click-through rate is important.
+That’s why measuring your Google Ads click-through rate is important.
 This vital PPC metric shows you how many users clicked on your ad after seeing it.

 Logically, the CTR is calculated by dividing the number of clicks in a reporting period by total impressions.
 For example, if your ad got 1000 impressions and was clicked 150 times, then your CTR would be: (150/1000) x 100= 15%.